Narfit/TestRep/README.md

 GeoHashes are easy to handle compared to the numerical latitude/longitude values.
 In that way they are good for data processing and storage of point data.

+To check the position of a hash, go to [geohash.org](geohash.org).
+Add the hash string to the URL (e.g. for hash r3gqm68z9gnw enter [geohash.org/r3gqm68z9gnw](geohash.org/r3gqm68z9gnw) as URL.

 A good detailled description can be found at [Wikipedia](http://en.wikipedia.org/wiki/Geohash).

 ## Usage